Alcohol Lied to Me Review

-For the last 18 years my drinking went from occasionally (after my son and daughter was born) to daily.
+For the last 18 years, my drinking went from occasionally (after my son and daughter were born) to daily.
 Oh I could go a few days, even a few weeks when I had too, but it was always there in my head.

-I noticed several years ago that if a restaurant didn’t offer alcohol I always found something wrong with it and therefor would not return.
+I noticed several years ago that if a restaurant didn’t offer alcohol I always found something wrong with it and therefore would not return.